grafana/mimir/docs/architecture.md

 #### Caching

 The query frontend supports caching query results and reuses them on subsequent queries.
 If the cached results are incomplete, the query frontend calculates the required subqueries and executes them in parallel on downstream queriers.
 The query frontend can optionally align queries with their step parameter to improve the cacheability of the query results.
-The result cache is compatible with any cortex caching backend (currently memcached, redis, and an in-memory cache).
+The result cache is compatible with any Mimir caching backend (currently memcached, redis, and an in-memory cache).

 ### Query Scheduler